status-im/status-keycard/CLIENT_NOTES.md

    transaction is signed and must be generate off-card.
 The actual transaction data are not sent to the card.
 5. Setting/Unsetting a PIN-less path (SET PINLESS PATH).
 PIN required.
 It allows disabling PIN authentication for a specific key path.
 6. Exporting keys (EXPORT KEY).
 PIN required.
-Currently this is only allowed if the current key path is that of the Whisper key (m/1/1)
+Exporting the private key is only allowed for specific keys.

 Additionally the GET STATUS command (no PIN required) allows retrieving information about the card status and the current key path.